SCOPED CARBINE TRAINING

 2 DAY COURSE

 Scoped Carbine is a follow up course designed for the student who has had an intermediate level formalized rifle training looking to expand their understanding of magnified optics.
-This course focuses on the use of semi-automatic carbines with magnified optics such as fixed magnification optics (ACOG or red dot with magnifier), LPVO’s, or other variable power optics.
+This course focuses on the use of semi-automatic carbines with Low Power Variable Optics (LPVO’s) or other variable power optics.
 We will continue to add to your skills foundation which will enable you to continue improving your skills with advanced training or self guided practice.

 A basic carbine course from any recognized and properly vetted source.

 NOTE: This class is not a basic carbine class and focuses on use of the optic and using it to engage targets at varying distances from a variety of non-standard shooting positions.
 A certain level of understanding of your chosen rifle platform is expected as we will not be spending extended time on basic weapon manipulation, reloading etc.